A song has two forms of copyright:

 Recorded Music NZ currently has bilateral agreements in place with PPCA (Australia), PPL (United Kingdom) and Sound Exchange (United States).

-Neighbouring rights in the USA are a little more complex:
+Neighbouring rights in the US are a little more complex:

-- The USA does not recognise the terrestrial broadcast right for sound recordings, meaning traditional radio and TV broadcasters do not need a licence (and so do not pay a licence fee), when sound recordings are played on air, although they still require licences to broadcast the underlying musical work.
+- The US does not recognise the terrestrial broadcast right for sound recordings, meaning traditional radio and TV broadcasters do not need a licence (and so do not pay a licence fee), when sound recordings are played on air, although they still require licences to broadcast the underlying musical work

-- The USA does pay for internet broadcast (communication) of sound recordings, so companies like iHeart, Pandora and Sirius do have to pay.
+- The US does pay for internet broadcast (communication) of sound recordings, so companies like iHeart, Pandora and Sirius do have to pay

 Differing legislation in various territories results in a number of factors that may determine whether or not particular artists and/or particular recordings are eligible for payment.
 These factors can include: